 Another $136 million has been committed to existing projects and $68 million to future projects.

 Use the interactive map below or a larger version of this map to see all projects in planning, underway or completed.

 Paying a SIC

-For more information, including information on previous SICs exhibited, please contact us via our online form and ask to get in touch with the Infrastructure and Place team.
+For more information, including information on previous SICs exhibited, contact us and ask for the Infrastructure and Place team.